The Bankrate promise

 3. Consider online banks – and make more money along the way

 You might find that banking with an online depository institution is the best route of all, simply because they maintain a smaller overhead and carbon footprint by not operating individual branches.
-You’ll also generally receive more bang for your buck, with online banks offering higher yields on your cash – in the best of cases, that could be eight times the national average.
+You’ll also generally receive more bang for your buck, with online banks offering higher yields on your cash.

-If the environment is your first concern, perhaps you’ll want to select a sustainability-minded firm.
-Limelight Bank, the online division of Capital Community Bank, is an eco-friendly minded firm.
-However, it has some drawbacks, such as only offering CDs and limited customer service.
+If the environment is your first concern, perhaps you’ll want to select a place that’s sustainability-minded.
+That could be an institution like Limelight Bank, the online division of Capital Community Bank, though, it only offers CDs.

 As always, shop around for an account with the best rate and terms that suit your individual financial situation.

-Limiting your trips to depository institutions and instead using their online portal could also help reduce your bank’s carbon footprint.
+Limiting your trips to depository institutions by using their online portal instead to keep track of your transactions could also help reduce your bank’s carbon footprint.